matiwinnetou/play-hysterix/README.md

 ## Support

-Support for Play for Java 2.3.x and binary for Scala 2.10.x (should work in Play Scala version as well).
+- Support for Play for Java 2.3.x and binary for Scala 2.10.x (should work in Play Scala version as well).
 Scala 2.11.x binary on request.
+- Java 8 is required at the moment

 ## Status
 status: alpha, use at own risk, a few alpha libraries pushed to maven central at: